alanszlosek/tiny-helpers/readme.markdown

 				// :integer is an internal alias that matches integers
 				// $path array will be passed to OrderController constructor
 				// byId() will be passed an object like this: {module:'category',id:123}
-				':integer' => RouteTo::method('OrderController', 'byId'),
+				':integer' => Route::toClassMethod('OrderController', 'byId'),
 			)->label('id')
 	)->label('module');

 Do the following to your request URL:

 * Remove domain
 * Remove query string

 Now pass it to dispatch():

 	$path = '/category/123';
 	// dispatch() returns whatever your controller method returns